 See this part in the series that puts the differences in perspective (a difference ≠ a contradiction):

 Many postmodern critics read these ancient documents in bad faith, believing that the authors were liars and plagiarists.
-The critics employ the subtlety and finesse of a jackhammer and look for ways to put these texts down.
+The critics employ no subtlety and finesse and look for ways to put these texts down.
 They will never be satisfied.
 They belong to their own hyper-skeptical age.